-Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles for the proposed activities.
-The works will also be completed over up to nineteen nights on a rolling programme with the aim being to complete the noisiest works by 23:00 where possible.
-Due to the short duration and localised and transient nature of the works, the proposed scheme is anticipated to result in temporary minor noise impacts during the construction programme.
+Construction activities associated with the proposed works have the potential to cause noise and vibration impacts through the use of equipment and construction vehicles.
+The works are anticipated to take place at night on a rolling programme for 6 nights; however, if the programme changes, there may be a requirement for day works.
+Several residential and commercial properties lie within 50m of the scheme with limited screening from the A82.
+As such, there is potential for the proposed scheme to result in temporary minor noise impacts during the construction programme.